MVRsimulation's small UAS, developed by SRP Aero. (Photo courtesy of SRP Aero.)

 Aerial imagery can be correlated with ground-level photography in order to make 3D models of particular features of interest.
 Perspectiveless photographs are taken with at least a 16-megapixel camera of the feature of interest, ideally in overcast conditions.
 One set of photographs are taken to give an overall reference of the subject and then key reference features of the building such as doors, windows and so on are photographed by zooming in to focus on the key feature.
 Again, perspectiveless photographs are taken such that they can be used for creating textures on the 3D model.

 While creating 3D building models from aerial photography or satellite imagery is common, such models are generally not useful for ground-level orientation as they lack resolution in both geometry and textures.
 Typically a heterogeneous terrain model is made from overhead imagery, 3D models are made from imagery for intermediate resolution, and finally 3D content is made from ground-level photographs to provide the highest level of detail.

 Aerial imagery collected by the UAV can be ordered directly from MVRsimulation by specifying the area of interest (AOI), such as an airfield, or a training area.

 - Raw collected photographic imagery data at 2 cm resolution.

-- Orthorectified GEOTIFF imagery (processed by MetaVR) to be used with your Terrain Tools for ArcGIS software license.
+- Orthorectified GEOTIFF imagery (processed by MVRsimulation) to be used with your Terrain Tools for ArcGIS software license.

-- Dataset of terrain tiles in Metadesic (round-earth) terrain format at 2 cm resolution to be used with your VRSG software license.
+- Dataset of terrain tiles in round-earth VRSG terrain format at 2 cm resolution to be used with your VRSG software license.

 Aerial imagery orders must be for an area of a minimum of 20 sq. km.
 Access to the area of interest for aerial photography must be in accordance with FAA regulations.
 Customers will be responsible for obtaining the necessary authorization and certified access to operate a restricted airspace of interest for aerial photography.